What is the difference between the placement exam and the proficiency exam?

 What does the proficiency exam test?

-The proficiency exam for French, Italian, and Spanish tests the language knowledge of the students at Intermediate level II.
+The proficiency exam for French, Italian, and Spanish tests the language proficiency of the students at the Intermediate level.

 How can a student prepare for the exam?

 They can go over their textbooks of Intermediate I and II in French, Italian, and Spanish.